 What lead MECCANO to produce such an inaccurate flyer which effectively advertises a product which never existed? |

-The most likely explanation is probably time pressures - but, during the MECCANO take-over period, BAYKO was effectively off the market for not far off a year, leaving ample time, with a craft knife and paint brush, to have done a much more convincing job - even if the pukka product wasn't available. |
+The most likely explanation is probably time pressures - but, during the MECCANO take-over period, BAYKO was effectively off the market for not far off a year, though Plimpton product was supplied for a time, leaving ample time, with a craft knife and paint brush, to have done a much more convincing job - even if the pukka product wasn't available.
+Having said all that, the printer's code includes a date code for September, 1960, so they really did have plenty of time to have got it right. |

-The various windows shown [in the boxed set] in the picture are the Plimpton era, "cruciform" style but in the MECCANO era yellow colour. |
+The various windows shown [in the boxed set] in the picture are the Plimpton era, 'cruciform' style but in the MECCANO era yellow colour. |

 The Bay Window Cover shown [in the top left hand corner of the boxed set] in the leaflet is in the Plimpton era red, not in the MECCANO era light green. |